VictorNxumalo/VictorNxumaloPortfolio/README.md

 Overall, the design aims for a professional, modern look with a cohesive color scheme, responsive layout, and interactive elements.
 The typography combines monospace for headings (Space Mono) with sans-serif (Montserrat) for body text, creating a tech-oriented aesthetic.
 The gold and dark blue colors convey professionalism and warmth, suitable for a portfolio site.

 Website Design Style & Typography Analysis
-Here's a breakdown of your website's design style based on the provided HTML/CSS:
+Here's a breakdown of the website's design style based on the provided HTML/CSS:

 1. Color Theme
 Primary Colors: